 Richard Drouin, age 80, is counsel at McCarthy Tétrault LLP, a Canadian law firm.
 Mr. Drouin was the chairman and chief executive officer of Hydro-Quebec, a public electric utility based in Canada, from April 1988 to September 1995.
 From September 1999 to February 2009, he was also chairman of the North American Electric Reliability Corporation which oversees the reliability of the Bulk Power Transmission Systems in North America.
 He is chairman of the board of Stonebridge Financial.
 He is a director of the British Airport Authority in London, Gesca Limitée, a company that publishes seven newspapers in the provinces of Quebec and Ontario, in Montreal, and President's Choice Bank in Toronto.
 He was also chairman of the board of the World Energy Congress which was held in Montreal in September 2010.
 He is Honorary Consul for Great Britain in Quebec.
-We believe Mr. Drouin's qualifications to sit on our Board include his experience serving as a director of other public and private companies over the past 35 years.
+We believe Mr. Drouin's qualifications to sit on our Board include his experience serving as a director of other public and private companies and his extensive legal skill and expertise developed as counsel to public and private companies over the past 35 years.
 Mr. Drouin has been a director of our company since 1996.